mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Installation

-**The minimum required version is 12.x**

-It is recommended to use version 12.x or 14.x of Node.js
+It is recommended to use version 12.x or 14.x of Node.js.
+The minimum required version is 12.x

 This adapter uses the [node-canvas](https://www.npmjs.com/package/canvas) library for some map-related functionality which may require the installation of some additional packages.